-With Atlanta being one of the fastest-growing cities in the United States and many major highways running through its center, roadway congestion is far from uncommon.
-Ordering rideshare transportation can allow people to hand over the wheel and avoid confronting the traffic themselves.
+Ordering rideshare transportation allows people to hand over the wheel to someone else and avoid confronting Atlanta's notorious traffic themselves.
 However, with this added convenience comes risk.

 Atlanta’s Transportation Plan also reveals that injury crashes happen more often in certain parts of the city.